gernest/talk/why.md

 matter coz I will  have no regrets.
 I will code like crazy, all the ideas that are floating in my mind.

+I know If I see good doctors they will fix this, but I dont know when that will happen.
+I plan to work very very hard to the best of my ability.
+To earn enough to pay for my treatment, but I cant do that right now.
+The only source of work is remote jobs, and heck I need to have a good computer for that.

+I know exposing this might be a risk for me to get jobs in the future, but you deserve to know the truth , so let me worry about the future.
+Glory for a broken man is bullshit, I want to live and I will do my best to fix my problems.

 # There is no future, please let me try to create one

 I have no future here, to begin with I have no luck too.
 After publishing